 cloud that makes a meaningful difference.
 That said, the

 stock is cheap, and the company is a cash flow machine

 that can do M&A deals to increase the growth that it

 Jim Cramer, Stephanie Link, and TheStreet Research Team

 DISCLOSURE: At the time of publication, Action Alerts PLUS

-was long BAC, ETN and AXP.
+was long ORCL and MSFT.

 Want more than one service?
 Sign up to one of our packaged services and take advantage of amazing savings!